 In this example, a framework matrix has been used to summarize the responses of four different people who were interviewed about volunteer work:

-2 Columns—each column represents a code.
+2 Columns—each column represents a theme node.

 Create a framework matrix

 - On the Create tab, in the Notes group, click Framework Matrix.

 - Enter a name for the matrix, and optionally enter a description.